Levy-Tal/site-availability/README.md

 - Simple up/down signal with consistent labels you control (env, team, app, region, etc.)
 - Out-of-the-box Grafana dashboards (see `chart/grafana-dashboards/`)
 - Historical timelines of incidents and recoveries via Prometheus time series
-- Lightweight, stateless backend and a modern web UI with world-map visualization
+- Lightweight, stateless backend and a modern web UI with a world-map visualization
 - Production-ready Helm chart and Docker Compose examples
-- Optional authentication (local admin or OIDC) and metrics authentication
+- Optional authentication (local admin or OIDC) and metrics protection

 ## How it works